AILab-CVC/UniRepLKNet/README.md

 ## Use an efficient large-kernel convolution with PyTorch

 We use a large-kernel conv implementation in **PyTorch** that is more efficient than the native torch.nn.Conv2d .
-It is implemented based on the iGEMM algorithm.
+It is implemented based on the iGEMM algorithm and a lightweight tool named cutlass.
 The installation is very simple and will cost you less than one minute.
 If you do not install this implementation, you can still use our model anywhere you wish but it will be a bit slower.

-1. Download [cutlass.zip](cutlass.zip), then ```unzip cutlass.zip```, enter the directory.
+1. Download [cutlass.zip](https://github.com/DingXiaoH/RepLKNet-pytorch/blob/main/cutlass.zip), then ```unzip cutlass.zip```, enter the directory.
 This version of cutlass provided in this repository works fine with our large-kernel implementation and multiple python versions.
 You may alternatively use the cutlass branch maintained by the MegEngine team (clone https://github.com/MegEngine/cutlass), but you may need to be more careful with your python version (see [this issue](https://github.com/DingXiaoH/RepLKNet-pytorch/issues/34)).
 2. ```cd examples/19_large_depthwise_conv2d_torch_extension```
 3. ```./setup.py install --user```.
 If you get errors, check your ```CUDA_HOME```.
 4. You may do a quick check to verify that the results of forward/backward computations are the same as torch.nn.Conv2d: ```python depthwise_conv2d_implicit_gemm.py```